Create a raster function template

 Caution:

 • General—Provide a name and description for the function.
-This is useful when you create a raster function template with multiple functions.
-The name of the function can describe what the function does, so any member of your organization that uses the function template can understand how the function is used.
+This information is useful when you create a raster function template with multiple functions.
+The name of the function can describe what the function does, so any member of your organization that uses the raster function template can understand how the function is used.
 Set the Output Pixel Type option if required; if it's not set, the output type will match the input pixel type.

 • Parameters—Edit the parameter values of the function.
 If not set as public variables, these values will be used when the template is run.